1rosalio/workspaceJan/README.md

 # workspaceJan
-this is the folder for my CSC-151 Spring 2024 class for the month of January
+This is the folder for my CSC-151 Spring 2024 class for the month of January